MoeySeanJean/techjam2025/README.md

 5. **Policy Module**

 Our solution will consider other languages as input.
-We will call Google Translate API to translate before feeding into BERT for classification.
+We will call Google Translate API to translate, then the emojis will also be removed from the reviews before feeding into BERT for classification.
 If the reviews have no text, we consider it as flagged.
 <br><br>

 6. **Testing**